c4rO-0/chromeExtPIP/README.en.md

 ### Shortcut Settings

 **Chrome extension is installed with a default limit of up to 4 shortcuts.
-You could set it manually for fully experience.**
+You could add more shortcuts manually for fully experience.**

 - Page for shortcut settings : url address is [chrome://extensions/shortcuts](chrome://extensions/shortcuts)